jackie-dai/Vault-of-Knowledge/CS186/Textbook Notes.md

 **Variable Length Records**

-Each records tores length and pointer
+Each record stores length and pointer